SAP-archive/cloud-samples-foundation/README.md

 ## Requirements

-Since the foundation package is a CDS reuse model there are no prerequisites.
+Since the foundation package is a pure CDS reuse model there are no prerequisites.

 ## Support